Please note that the journal now encourages authors to complete their copyright license to publish form online

 Perspectives are brief (<1500 words, limit 2 inserts, 25 references) individual viewpoints on controversial topics in infectious diseases.
 Unsolicited perspectives are considered, and authors should contact the Editor in advance of submission to determine whether the topic is deemed appropriate.

 Reviews that are research oriented will be considered.
-They should be no longer than 3500 words (from the beginning of the introduction to the end of the discussion) and have no more than 7 inserts (tables and figures combined) in print, 3 online, and 50 references.
+They should be no longer than 3500 words (from the beginning of the introduction to the end of the discussion) and have no more than 7 inserts (tables and figures combined, with no more than 4 panels per figure) in print, 50 references, and no more than 25 MB of online-only supplementary data.
 Authors should contact the Editor in advance of submission to determine whether a specific topic is deemed appropriate and timely.

 Supplements are published by JID.
 Requirements for supplement manuscripts follow those for JID manuscripts (e.g., cover letter, conflict of interest, and funding statements).
 Inquiries related to suitability of topic, program organization, and production should be made in writing to the Editor.

-All manuscripts submitted to JID, online or otherwise, must be accompanied by a letter declaring that the manuscript has not been submitted or accepted for publication elsewhere.
+All manuscripts submitted to JID must be accompanied by a letter declaring that the manuscript has not been submitted or accepted for publication elsewhere.
 This letter must warrant that all authors have seen and approved the content and have contributed significantly to the work.
 Authors should suggest five potential unbiased reviewers who are qualified to review their manuscript.
 A cover letter must also accompany a revised submission and must address, point by point, issues raised in the review process.